Woman lying awake in bed at night, eyes open and unable to switch off despite exhaustion

 • If you can't sleep after 20–30 minutes, get up and do something non-stimulating until you feel sleepy

-• Avoid lying in after a poor night (this preserves sleep pressure for the following night)
+• Avoid lying in after a poor night — this preserves your sleep pressure (that bath from the last section) for the following night

 What the BAP Consensus Adds